goriunov/universal_test/README.md

-# TestFoo
+# UvWebApp

-This project was generated with [universal-cli](https://github.com/devCrossNet/universal-cli) version 1.0.0-alpha.universal.2-2.
+This project was generated with [universal-cli](https://github.com/devCrossNet/universal-cli) version 1.0.0-alpha.universal.3.

 ## Development server
 Run `ung serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.